Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: The effective buoyancy stress as a Korteweg stress

-Crucially, this implies that the anisotropic part of the stress is the primary carrier of the surface tension analogue in this system and acts to squeeze the interior of the droplet.
+Crucially, this implies that the anisotropic part of the stress is the primary carrier of the surface tension analogue in this system.
 Furthermore, because this jump depends on $\rho'^2$, the resulting capillary pressure is strictly independent of the sign of the density contrast; the interface under tension always acts to constrict the interior, whether it be a heavy droplet in a ambient fluid or a light bubble in a heavy fluid.
 Since this effective stress is born of a miscible system, any such droplet is inherently transient.
 The Erdogan--Chatwin equation, which governs the transient evolution of $\theta$, shows that an initial $\theta$-jump undergoes an accelerated initial smearing-out where the interface width $\sigma$ grows as $t^{1/4}$ due to the dominance of the shear-induced nonlinear dispersion~\cite{smith1982similarity,grundy1982small}.
 Given that our pressure jump scales inversely with the interface width, $\Delta P \propto 1/\sigma$, we can infer that the initial transient jump follows a power-law decay

-This highlights the dual role of the emergent stress: the internal Ostroumov flow that generates the \textit{kinetic} surface tension also serves as the mechanism for gradient relaxation.
+This highlights the dual role of the emergent stress: the internal Ostroumov flow that generates the \textit{kinetic surface tension} also serves as the mechanism for gradient relaxation.
 Consequently, the macroscopic pressure jump vanishes significantly faster than it would under purely molecular diffusion, where $\Delta P \sim t^{-1/2}$~\cite{joseph1996non}.
+The latter scaling would be realised in the final stages of mixing, when molecular diffusion becomes dominant.
 For a flat interface ($R\to \infty$), the integrated force across the transition layer vanishes identically, leading to a zero pressure jump $\Delta P=0$.
 In this planar configuration, the force is perfectly balanced by a local pressure variation within the interface; the force density undergoes a sign change across the inflection point of the density profile.